Skip to main content

 Effective Ratio1 : 2 : 4 (cement : sand : aggregate)

 Estimates only.
 Actual yields vary by material grading, moisture, compaction, and mixing method.
-For engineered structures, follow your structural engineer's mix design.
+For engineered structures, follow your structural engineer's mix design and run slump tests to verify workability.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

-1. 01Enter the wet (finished) concrete volume in cubic yards.
-If you have a number from another calculator (slab, footing, wall) it is already in yd³.
-The calculator converts to dry materials using the standard 1.54 dry-to-wet factor.
+1. 01Enter the wet (finished) concrete volume in cubic yards (or cubic meters in metric mode).
+If you need to get that project volume first, use the Concrete Calculator for slabs, footings, columns, or stairs.
+This calculator converts the finished volume to dry materials using the standard 1.54 dry-to-wet factor.

 2. 02Pick a Mix Ratio.
 1:2:4 is the general-purpose default (≈3000 PSI).
 1:1.5:3 is structural-grade (≈4000 PSI).
 1:3:6 and 1:4:8 are for non-structural work and fill.
 Pick Custom to enter engineer-specified parts directly.

 4. 04Read the results.
-Cement is in 94-lb bags (the Portland cement industry standard, distinct from 80-lb bagged-mix bags).
-Sand and aggregate are in cubic feet of dry material with weights for delivery planning.
-Water is in gallons for hand-measured mixing.
+Cement is in 94-lb (43-kg) bags (the Portland cement industry standard, distinct from 80-lb bagged-mix bags).
+Sand and aggregate are in cubic feet (or cubic meters) of dry material with weights for delivery planning.
+Water is in gallons (or liters) for hand-measured mixing.

-5. 05Add 5–10% to your order to cover spillage, partial-bag rounding, and material moisture variation.
-Sand and gravel are typically sold by the cubic yard or ton — divide cubic feet by 27 for yards.
+5. 05Add 5-10% to your order to cover spillage, partial-bag rounding, and material moisture variation.
+Sand and gravel are typically sold by the cubic yard or ton (cubic meter or tonne in metric markets).
+Divide cubic feet by 27 for yards.

 Understanding the math